ibmresilient/resilient-community-apps/fn_proofpoint_tap/README.md

 The Proofpoint TAP function package provides the following features:

 * Poll detailed information from several types of TAP events in a SIEM-compatible, vendor-neutral format.
 This includes Blocked or permitted clicks to threats recognized by URL Defense and Blocked, and delivered messages containing threats recognized by URL Defense or Attachment Defense.
+Create SOAR cases from polled threat data.
 * Get detailed forensic evidences about individual threats or campaigns observed in their environment.
 These evidences could be used as indicators of compromise to confirm infection on a host, as supplementary data to enrich and correlate against other security intelligence sources, or to orchestrate updates to security endpoints to prevent exposure and infection.
 * Pull specific details about campaigns, including their description, the actor, malware family, and techniques associated with the campaign and the threat variants which have been associated with the campaign.